-Gwen Stefani And Blake Shelton Spend Time With Her Son Apollo As She’s Sued For $25 Million
+Gwen Stefani And Blake Shelton Spend Time With Her Son Apollo As She’s Reportedly Sued For $25 Million

 Gwen Stefani and Blake Shelton began dating in late 2015 after both parties split from their former spouses, Gavin Rossdale and Miranda Lambert, respectively.

-Gwen Stefani and Blake Shelton’s romance has been a hot topic online and in magazines since they began dating in 2015 and as their relationship continues, fans are waiting on the edge of their seats to see if and when the couple will become engaged or have a baby.
+Gwen Stefani and Blake Shelton’s romance has been a hot topic online and in magazines since they began dating in 2015.
+As their relationship continues, fans are waiting on the edge of their seats to see if and when the couple will become engaged or have a baby.
 However, neither of those things have happened yet.

 While Gwen Stefani and Blake Shelton are staying mum on their future plans for their relationship, a source last August claimed the couple could get engaged at any time.